Aviano Middle/High School

-As of the 2008–2009 school year Aviano Middle School and Aviano High School were joined into one school serving grades 6-12.
-It is classified as a Division II school in DoDDS Europe.
+As of the 2008–2009 school year, Aviano Middle School and Aviano High School were joined into one school serving grades 6–12.
+It is classified as a Division II school in DoDEA Europe.

 The school's mascot is the saint.

 History

 The current building began operations in 2002.

 Athletics

 The athletic program at Aviano Middle/High School is open to high school students and some middle school students.
-Competitions take place throughout the year in the DoDDS Europe Division II league as well as the American International Schools Italian League.
-Athletes follow the DoDDS Europe athletic code.
+Competitions take place throughout the year in the DoDEA Europe Division II league as well as the American International Schools Italian League.
+Athletes follow the DoDEA Europe athletic code.